 A third and final topic is international affairs.
 What’s worrisome about that one is that there is no way of avoiding competing objectives.
 One of the biggest mistakes of the current administration is its zero-sum approach to the rest of the world.
 We’re trying to “win” international affairs by making sure everyone else loses.
 Such belligerence may sound great—defending America—but it’s a wrong model.
 The world has learned the hard way that economic nationalism is self-defeating.
 We need rules of engagement so that nations can participate in building shared prosperity.
 The world has a real chance to succeed at that, but it’s not a given.

 In particular it’s not easy for us and not easy now.
-The drastic changes in the world economy call out for nationalism and trade wars.
+The drastic changes in the world economy are calling out for nationalism and trade wars.
 “The worst thing about globalization is everything that can be blamed on it.”
 Better trade rules will help some of it, as will a better safety net.
 But the problems won’t go away.
-Not only are we going to have to say no to tariffs, but we may also have to spend serious money outside the US to help poorer countries fight climate change.
+Not only are we going to have to say no to tariffs (still popular despite a cost of $900,000 a job), but we may also have to spend serious money outside the US to help poorer countries fight climate change.
 The only way forward is to recognize how interconnected we all are.
 That applies to Trump’s Devil’s bargain with dictators too.

 Both the country and the world need us to get this right.